Career Management: 8 Tips For Disagreeing With The Boss

 Certainly, out there in the universe are managers with fragile egos who can't tolerate anyone disagreeing with their mandates or directions.
 They too will only get just so far in their career.
 Anytime you limit the free flow of thought and contribution, you limit the possibilities.

 You need to screen for these people in your job search.
 If you wound up with a boss like that, you should consider a different team or job.
-But, for most managers, they enjoy discussion and debate as a means of developing great ideas and direction.
+But most managers enjoy discussion and debate as a means of developing great ideas and direction.
 They understand that disagreement is part of the process.

 - 4 Tips For Connecting With A New Boss - Work It Daily ›